Whose Kingdom?

 Spectrum of Learning: Aware

 The Gospel for the Second Sunday of Advent begins with John the Baptist.
 John is something of a fiery character.
-He is a prophet and makes the public aware of the injustice of rulers.
-John calls them a “brood of vipers.”
-The rulers are aware of his challenge and plan to extinguish him, for that … Continue reading “Spectrum of Learning: Aware”
+He makes the public aware of the injustice of rulers.
+John calls rulers a “brood of vipers.”
+The rulers are aware of his challenge and plan to extinguish him.
+That is how Militarism operates.
+Militarism … Continue reading “Spectrum of Learning: Aware”

 Are Christians Willfully Ignorant of Jesus’ Nonviolence?